Gennaro-Farina/models-NLPOnly/README.md

+# TF MODELS OFFICIAL - NLP ONLY

-# Aim of this fork
+## Aim of this fork

 This is an NLP only fork from <a href="https://github.com/tensorflow/models/tree/master/official"> tensorflow models</a>.
 The AIM is to build a smaller version of the original repository, including <i>only NLP</i> related material.